 In any of these instances, your donation may cause more problems than it is worth for the non-profit to receive the piano.

 Pay for the cost of the move.
 This expense is also tax-deductible for you.

 Find a third party who will pay for the cost of the move.

-Call your local piano dealers and see you can find one who would be willing to pay you a wholesale price for the piano and to pay for the cost of the move as well.
-If you can find a dealer who will buy and resell the piano for them, it is easy for a non-profit to accept the donation of the piano, because they don't have to handle the details of the transaction.
+Call your local piano dealers and see you can find one who would be willing to pay a wholesale price for the piano and to pay for the cost of the move as well.
+If you can find a dealer who will buy and resell the piano for the non-profit, it is easier for the non-profit to accept the donation of the piano, because they don't have to handle the details of the transaction.
 The transaction works like this:

 - The non-profit accepts the piano or keyboard donation and gives you a donation receipt.

-- The dealer picks up the instrument(which now belongs to the non-profit organization) and pays the non-profit according to the terms arranged.
+- The dealer picks up the instrument(which now belongs to the non-profit organization) and pays the non-profit for the piano (usually a wholesale price) -according to the terms arranged.

 - In some cases they will pay upon picking up the instrument, in some cases they will pay when the instrument is sold.